Maducracy/Maducracy/README.md

 Hi Chidubem Maduka a frontend ddevloper with ReactJs
-I create Website application and stay consistent.
+I create Web applications and stay consistent.
 I majored on Political Science, then transited into technology Here is my X account